subsurface/subsurface/CODINGSTYLE.md

   or outside requirements make camelCase filenames the better (or only) choice, but absent such an outside reason all file names should be lower case

+* cpp/h file names should be identical to the class name but in lower case

 * switch statements with blocks are a little bit special (to avoid indenting too far)
   ```